What is a digital creator?

 There are many online courses available that can teach you the skills you need to become a digital creator.
 Some popular platforms include Skillshare, Udemy, Coursera, and LinkedIn Learning.

-In general, learning platforms offer a wealth of resources to enhance your skills -- for most industries in fact, not just the creator economy -- and there's always ample video content on YouTube.
+In general, learning platforms offer a wealth of resources to enhance your skills – for most industries in fact, not just the creator economy – and there’s always ample video content on YouTube.
+Platforms like YouTube offer a wealth of informative videos that can help you learn new skills and stay updated with industry trends.

 Blogs and social